If you decide to create a bird habitat as part

 dedication.
 Birds might be placed in a safe place, but they

-won't stay there, and there's not much you can do about where
+won't stay there, their flapping wings attract the predators,and there's not much you can do about where

 they end up.
 I would guess that maybe 50 percent of the brood